spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 %}

-In order for this to work, you need to supply the required artifact in the Pub/Sub message payload, and configure Spinnaker so that it can translate the Pub/Sub payload into a Spinnaker artifact.
+In order for this to work, you need to supply the required artifact in the Pub/Sub message payload and configure Spinnaker so that it can translate the Pub/Sub payload into a Spinnaker artifact.

 If you're using GCR, you can use the `--message-format` flag and Spinnaker will